oddbird/popover-polyfill/README.md

 ```

 Note that default styles will not be applied to shadow roots.
-Each shadow tree will need to include the styles explicitly.
+Each root will need to include the styles explicitly.

 ### With npm